debevv/camellia/README.md

-# camellia 💮 - A lightweight hierarchical key-value store, written in Go
+# camellia 💮 A lightweight hierarchical key-value store

 `camellia` is a Go library that implements a simple, hierarchical, persistent key-value store, backed by a SQLite database.
 It is paired to the `cml` command line utility, useful to read, write and import/export a `camellia` DB.